Skip to main content

 if (preloadPromise) {

-console.log(`[ConnectionManager] Preloading backend for ${this.dialedNumber}`);
+this.log(`[ConnectionManager] Preloading backend for ${this.dialedNumber}`);

 }